zweifisch/zf-doc/doc/06_Request/20_Request_Body.md

 ## validation

-`null` will returned if the key is not set, or failed to pass the validation rules
+`null` will be returned if the key is not set, or failed to pass the validation rules

 ```php
 $app->post('user',function(){